Spinon confinement and deconfinement in spin-1 chains: Spinons and matrix product states

 One now observes that the label $k$ has to be half-integer, which indicates that elementary excitations in spin-1/2 chains generically have half-integer quantum numbers.
 These spinons cannot be created out of the ground state by a local operator, but are always created in pairs; this phenomenon is known as fractionalization.
 From the MPS perspective, therefore, it is natural that half-integer spin chains host spinon excitations, whereas magnons appear in integer-spin chains.
 There is, however, a scenario conceivable where spinon excitations can emerge in a spin-1 chain.
-We imagine that we tune the system such that there is a coexistence of two MPS ground states $\ket{\Psi(A_1)}$ and $\ket{\Psi(A_2)}$, where one MPS carries only integer representations on the legs and the other only half-integer ones.
-Put differently, we require that the system is at a first-order transition between an SPT phase and a trivial phase.
+We imagine that we can find a hamiltonian for which we have two different MPS ground states $\ket{\Psi(A_1)}$ and $\ket{\Psi(A_2)}$ with exactly the same ground-state energy density, where one MPS carries only integer representations on the legs and the other only half-integer ones.
+Such a scenario typically occurs at a first-order transition between an SPT phase and a trivial phase.
 In that case, we can consider solitonic excitations between the two ground states,

-It is easily seen now that the irrep label $k$ has to be half-integer, so it carries fractional quantum numbers.
+Now it is obvious that the irrep label $k$ has to be half-integer, so it carries fractional quantum numbers.